 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09").
 The new standard will replace most existing revenue recognition guidance in U.S. GAAP.
 The core principle of ASU 2014-09 requires companies to reevaluate when revenue is recorded on a transaction based upon newly defined criteria, either at a point in time or over time as goods or services are delivered.
 The ASU requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and estimates, and changes in those estimates.
 In early 2016, the FASB issued additional guidance: ASU No. 2016-10, 2016-11 and 2016-12 (and together with ASU 2014-09, "Revenue Recognition ASU").
 These updates provide further guidance and clarification on specific items within the previously issued ASU 2014-09.
 The Revenue Recognition ASU becomes effective for the Company as of January 1, 2018, with the option to early adopt the standard for annual periods beginning on or after December 15, 2016, and allows for both retrospective and modified-retrospective methods of adoption.
 The Company does not plan to early adopt the standard.
 We have preliminarily concluded that we will adopt the Revenue Recognition ASU via the modified retrospective transition method, taking advantage of the allowed practical expedients.
 We are substantially complete with our gap assessment and have determined that we will qualify for point in time recognition for essentially all of our sales.
 As such, the Company does not expect adoption of this standard to result in a change in the timing of revenue recognition compared to current practices, and therefore we do not expect adoption of this standard to have a material impact on our financial position or results of operations.
+Our contract review and documentation are substantially complete.
 We do expect that we will have expanded disclosures around the nature of our sales contracts and other matters related to revenues and the accounting for revenues.
-We are continuing to evaluate the impact of this new standard, and are in the process of developing our implementation plan.
+The remaining work to be completed in connection with the implementation of the standard is to develop the required disclosures and to evaluate and modify where necessary the internal controls and procedures related to revenue recognition.